Julianobsg/go_maps/README.markdown

 Ruby API to geographic operations.
 Currently it supports:

 * Validation of an address
-* Distance between two addresses.
+* Distance between two addresses
 * Map with route between two addresses
+* Directions in HTML format between two addresses
+* Load address data from a CEP (only for Brazil)

 ## USAGE